-You are probably a part of the logistics team of your company.
+You are probably a part of the logistics team at your company.
 And your task is to put QR Code labels on each product for inventory or shelf management.

 Or say you are a museum exhibitor and want to put QR Code labels on each artefact.

-Or in order to track the attendance of the field sales agent of your company, you paste QR Code labels on the respective store they visit.
+Or, in order to track the attendance of the field sales agents of your company, you paste QR Code labels on the respective stores they visit.

-Other use cases could be courier tracking, shipping and receiving, event ticketing, identity verification, amongst others.
+Other use cases could be courier tracking, shipping and receiving, event ticketing, and identity verification, amongst others.

 To achieve the task for all the use cases mentioned above, you approach a printer who prints QR Code label sheets for you.
 Yet, this task is expensive as you need prints in bulk.

-Plus it is time consuming.
-Many-a-times, you do get frustrated by the amount of time your printer takes to print QR Code labels in bulk.
+Plus, it is time-consuming.
+Many times, you do get frustrated by the amount of time your printer takes to print QR Code labels in bulk.

 That is, instead of going to your printer and specifying your requirements, you can actually create QR Code label PDFs on your own.
 And print them either on your home or office printer.